nnHomoli/SyncMyRide/README.md

 ## Features

 - Players now receive vehicle packets when they load a new entity
-- Better workaround for PacketSetRiding not accepting null
 - Ride Height synchronization by using dummies